How to Run Mortgage Protection Facebook Ads Without Tripping Meta's Rules

 Most agents who ask how to run mortgage protection Facebook ads are really asking why their old playbook stopped working.
-The answer is one Meta policy: the HOUSING Special Ad Category.
+The answer is one Meta policy: the Special Ad Category.
 If you ignore it, you either get ads rejected or you build an audience the platform quietly refuses to honor, then watch your cost per lead drift while you blame the creative.
 This guide is the operator version, written by people who actually generate insurance leads, so you can launch clean and spend with intent.

-| Targeting lever | Standard ads | HOUSING Special Ad Category |
+| Targeting lever | Standard ads | Special Ad Category |

 |---|---|---|

-| Age | Allowed | Removed (18–65+ only) |
+| Age | Allowed | Fixed to 18 through 65+ |

-| Gender | Allowed | Removed |
+| Gender | Allowed | Specific gender cannot be chosen |

-| ZIP / tight radius | Allowed | Minimum ~15-mile radius |
+| ZIP / neighborhood / sub-city | Allowed | Not supported |

-| Lookalike audiences | Standard | “Special Ad Audiences” logic |
+| Lookalike audiences | Allowed | Unavailable |

 | Broad / Advantage+ | Allowed | Allowed and preferred |